michaelmalick/vim-colors-bluedrake/readme.md

 # Options
-If you want to be able to easily toggle between the light and dark themes add the following lines to your `.vimrc` file:
+If you want to toggle between the light and dark themes add the following lines to your `.vimrc` file:

     function!
 ColorSchemeToggle()
         if &background=="dark"